michaelw730/irish/index.md

 | --------------- | ---------------- |
 | Is dochtúir mé. | Ba dhochtúir mé. |

-Ba causes a séimhiú in words beginning with a consonant (except l, n, and r).
+Ba causes a séimhiú in words beginning with a consonant ().
+* except: l/n/r
 It is shortened to B' before a vowel or fh + vowel.

 [vocab.csv](vocab.csv#What+job+you+do)